Poll: Do you want Angela and Eric to have a boy or a girl in Where You Least Expect It? Vote Now!

 Another thing I am often asked about is my characterization of Eric and why is he so different and out of character.
 I don't think I'm writing him out of character.
 My favorite version of Eric Matthews was seasons 3-5, even the first half of season 6 wasn't that bad.
 So, I gear my version of Eric as closer to what seasons 3-5 would be like as an adult.
 Season 7 Eric, while funny, was a living, breathing cartoon character that you wondered how he was able to dress himself in the mornings.
 I do occasionally acknowledge the goofy moments and hope I keep his funny side, but you won't find idiot Eric here.

 So, for me, Shawn and Angela are too similar to each other to last romantically, but could be good friends who can help talk each other through big life situations because they have the same baggage.
-But to me, at least romantically, they both need someone more lighthearted, someone to take them away from the drama.
+But the way I see it, at least romantically, they both need someone more lighthearted, someone to take them away from the drama.

 My main epic-length story, Where You Least Expect It, predates Girl Meets World.
-I began posting it in August 2012.
-(Wow.)
+I began posting it in August 2012 (Wow.) and completed it in January 2016.
 Cory and Topanga are married and living in New York- Shawn's still based in NYC as well.
 She's a lawyer and he does work in education...I made a lucky guess there, lol, (Though in my world he's a high school guidance counselor.) but that is where the similarities to GMW end.
 That's another FAQ, I suppose.
 People wonder where Riley and Auggie are and they don't exist in this story.
-I did do flashback to a pregnancy scare for C/T that would've been roughly the same time Riley...happened, but that's as close as I will ever get.
-If/when I do reach the point of C/T having a baby in my story, it will be a completely different character.
+I did do flashback to a pregnancy scare for C/T that would've been roughly the same time Riley...happened, but that's as close as I will ever get to her.

 Frequency of updates will depend on my work schedule.
-I find writing calming and a great way to decompress.
-Honestly, I get a lot of it done commuting on the bus.
 I try to go no longer than two weeks between updates- it just depends on my crazy work hours.
 In an ideal world I would update once a week like clockwork.
 Unfortunately things cost money and I haven't won the lottery.

-I am also happy to answer any questions or comments you may have.
-If you're too shy to leave a review, feel free to send a pm my way.
+I am always happy to answer any questions or comments you may have.
+If you are too shy to leave a review where everyone can see it, please feel free to send a private message my way.